jarekstrzele/obsidian_notes/PYTHON/OOP Python udemy/4 Properties.md

 In Python:
 - accessor methods (getters, setters) for attributes are best added when needed
-- it's considered best bractice to start with plain, public attributes and evolve to controlled access only as needed
+- it's considered best practice to start with plain, public attributes and evolve to controlled access only as needed